-We work to develop workshops of high quality that cover a broad range of topics to enhance training and education for conservators and allied professionals.
-We are considering proposals for half-day, one-day, or two-day workshops to take place in Salt Lake City in conjunction with AIC's 48th Annual Meeting.
+We strive to develop workshops of high quality that cover a broad range of topics and enhance training and education for conservators and allied professionals at the annual meeting.

 - Focus on specific materials, specialties, or processes useful to the care of cultural materials at large